 A two-yard rushing touchdown by PSU running back Bill Belton gave the Nittany Lions the win after Michigan kicked a field goal on the first possession of the fourth overtime period.

-Senior/junior quarterback Devin Gardner (Detroit, Mich./Inkster) totaled 361 yards and three total touchdowns, while sophomore tight end Frank Clark (Cleveland, Ohio/Glenville) recorded two sacks and recovered two fumbles, including one he returned for a touchdown.
+Senior/junior quarterback Devin Gardner (Detroit, Mich./Inkster) totaled 361 yards and three total touchdowns, while junior defensive end Frank Clark (Cleveland, Ohio/Glenville) recorded two sacks and recovered two fumbles, including one he returned for a touchdown.

 The teams traded interceptions in the first quarter, with U-M's coming from sophomore safety Jarrod Wilson (Akron, Ohio/Akron Buchtel).
 Penn State's INT resulted in the game's first touchdown.

 However, U-M responded in a hurry, as Gardner found sophomore tight end Devin Funchess (Farmington Hills, Mich./Harrison) for a 59-yard catch-and-run touchdown at 8:19 of the opening quarter.

 Michigan then took the lead following fifth-year senior Brendan Gibbons' (West Palm Beach, Fla./Cardinal Newman) 47-yard field goal.